-As the country bade adieu to one of its brightest stars, the Indian Air Force lost an air warrior whose charisma and illustrious career is yet to find a worthy match.
+As the country bade adieu to one of its brightest stars on September 16, 2017, the Indian Air Force lost an air warrior whose charisma and illustrious career is yet to find a worthy match.

-Marshal of the Indian Air Force Arjan Singh, passed away on Saturday following a massive cardiac arrest at his residence.
+Marshal of the Indian Air Force Arjan Singh, passed away following a massive cardiac arrest at his residence.

 Being the only officer in the Air Force to be decorated with ‘five stars’, every stepping stone in the man’s 31 year-long career is worthy of admiration and honour—from being commissioned as a Pilot Officer at the young age of 19 to commandeering as the first Chief of Air Staff who led the force into war in 1965.